 \subsection{Specific Heat and Magnetic Entropy}

-Specific heat measurements were performed to further investigate the spin fluctuations in ~\TNA.
-Fig.~\ref{fig:heatcapacity}(a) shows the specific heat at zero magnetic field.
-To remove the lattice contribution, specific heat of an isostructural nonmagnetic compound LuNi$_3$Al$_9$ extracted from Ref.~\cite{TY2011} was used (green dashed line in Fig.~\ref{fig:heatcapacity}(a)).
-A weak upturn in specific heat was observed below $\sim$0.5 K, which is due to the nuclear Schottky effect, and it scales as ${C_{\rm n}\sim \alpha T^{-2}}$.
-The pure magnetic contribution is shown in Fig.~\ref{fig:heatcapacity}(b).
-The sharp-peak-like anomaly located around $T_{\rm N}$=3 K implies the long-range AFM order.
-The integrated magnetic entropy is presented in Fig.~\ref{fig:heatcapacity}(b), and a full entropy of $R\rm ln2$ was reached at $\sim$7 K, consistent with the expectation of a doublet of Tm$^{3+}$.
-With further increasing temperature, additional magnetic contributions were observed above 10 K and is likely induced by the activation of the excited CEF levels.
+To further investigate the spin fluctuations in~\TNA\ we performed specific heat measurements in different magnetic fields.
+The zero-field specific heat is shown in Fig.~\ref{fig:heatcapacity}(a).
+The specific heat of an isostructural nonmagnetic compound LuNi$_3$Al$_9$ (Ref.~\cite{TY2011}) is used as the estimation of the lattice contribution (green dashed line in Fig.~\ref{fig:heatcapacity}(a)).
+A weak upturn of ${C_{\rm n}\sim \alpha T^{-2}}$ is observed below 0.5 K, due to the nuclear Schottky effect.
+With the lattice and nuclear contribution removed, the magnetic specific heat exhibits a sharp peak at ${T_{\rm N}=2.97 \pm 0.02}\ \rm K$ that implies long-range AFM order (Fig.~\ref{fig:heatcapacity}(b)).
+The integrated magnetic entropy reaches a value of $R\ln2$ at $\sim$7~K, consistent with the expectation for the pseudo doublet state of Tm$^{3+}$.
+The further increase in temperature causes an additional magnetic contribution due to the thermal population of the excited CEF levels.

-The heat capacity at various fields is illustrated in Fig.~\ref{fig:heatcapacity}(c).
-With field along the $c$ axis, the magnetic transition was gradually suppressed, with the upper critical field $B_{\rm c}\simeq0.9$ T. It is worth to notice that, the sharp-peak-like feature in zero field gets lower and smeared with increasing fields, and an additional broad-shoulder-like anomaly develops at lower temperatures $\sim$0.5 K in 0.8 T. The integrated magnetic entropy at different constant fields is presented in Fig.~\ref{fig:heatcapacity}(d).
-In zero field, about $80\%$ of $R$ln2 was released at the transition temperature.
-However, the ratio of the full released entropy at the transition decreases with increasing fields, and only about $50\%$ of $R$ln2 was reached at the transition temperature with 0.8 T. These phenomena all suggest that the spin fluctuations are enhanced when the system was tuned to the critical region with applying fields.
+The temperature dependence of the heat capacity at various fields is presented in Fig.~\ref{fig:Sm}(a).
+With increasing field, the magnetic transition is gradually suppressed.
+It is worth noting that the sharp peak observed in zero field, gets lower and broader with increasing magnetic field.
+In the magnetic field above 0.7~T, an additional broad shoulder-like anomaly develops at lower temperatures.
+The integrated magnetic entropy at different fields is shown in Fig.~\ref{fig:Sm}(b,c).
+In zero field, about $80\%$ of $S_M / R\ln2$ is released at the transition temperature.
+However, this ratio decreases at the elevated magnetic field.
+Only about $50\%R\ln2$ is reached at the transition temperature in a field 0.8~T. These phenomena suggest that the spin fluctuations are enhanced when the system is tuned to the critical region.